acttos/acttos.github.io/_posts/2016-07-18-source-of-markdown-documents.md

 ---
 layout: post
-title:  "The source code preview of last post of 'What are Markdown Documents?'"
+title:  "The source code preview of last post of 'What are Markdown Documents ?'"
 date:   2016-07-18 18:30:31 +0800
 categories: Markdown
 ---